saltzm/cgen/README.md

 ```

 This generates the files IntArray.h/c, IntArrayTest.h/c, and a makefile with a target for building all modules and a target for running the tests (`make test`).

+See the [examples](https://www.github.com/saltzm/cgen/examples) for these
+examples in full.

 # Closing thoughts